bhthng098/webarchive-template/README.md

 This is a template for a web archive project that automates opening urls in browser windows.

 This project uses the Selenium library in Python to open and control windows.
-You can find download instructions and their documentation here: https://www.selenium.dev and https://pypi.org/project/selenium/
+You can find Selenium download instructions and their documentation here: https://www.selenium.dev and https://pypi.org/project/selenium/

 To run `webarchive.py`, open your Terminal at the folder location of your file and type `python3 webarchive.py`